 In 1987 Sir Tim Smit KBE moved to Cornwall where he and John Nelson together ‘discovered’ and then restored the Lost Gardens of Heligan.
 Tim remains a Director of the gardens to the present day.

-Sir Tim is Executive Vice-Chairman, and Co-founder of the Award winning Eden Project near St Austell in Cornwall.
-Eden began as a dream in 1995 and opened its doors to the public in 2000, and since then, more than 18 million people have come to see what was once a sterile pit turned into a cradle of life containing world-class horticulture and startling architecture symbolic of human endeavour.
+Sir Tim is Executive Vice-Chairman, and Co-founder of the award winning Eden Project near St Austell in Cornwall.
+Eden began as a dream in 1995 and opened its doors to the public in 2001, and since then, more than 20 million people have come to see what was once a sterile pit turned into a cradle of life containing world-class horticulture and startling architecture symbolic of human endeavour.
+Tim is also Executive Co-Chair for Eden Project International which is currently working on 17 projects, with the ambition to have an Eden Project on every inhabited continent by 2025.

 In 2002 Tim was awarded an Honorary CBE in the New Years Honours List and In January 2011 he was appointed an honorary Knight Commander of the Most Excellent Order of the British Empire (KBE) by Her Majesty the Queen in recognition of his services to public engagement with science.
 Tim was voted ‘Great Briton of 2007’ in the Environment category of the Morgan Stanley Great Britons Awards.
 In 2011 Tim was given a special award at the Ernst & Young Entrepreneur of the Year Awards, which recognises the contribution of people who inspire others with their vision, leadership and achievement.

-Tim has taken part in a quantity of television and radio programmes and has been the subject of ‘This is Your Life’ and a guest on ‘Desert Island Discs’.
-He is a regular speaker at conferences, dinners, Awards Ceremonies and other events.
+Sir Tim Smit has taken part in a quantity of television and radio programmes and has been the subject of ‘This is Your Life’ and a guest on ‘Desert Island Discs’.
+He is a regular speaker at conferences, dinners, awards ceremonies and other events.
 Tim is the author of books about both Heligan and Eden and he has contributed to publications on a wide variety of subjects.